mstidd2/vscode-ide-for-TM4C123/README.md

 ### Make and flash the binary files
 - Reasoning: The TI example binary files (and other important files) have not been created yet.
 They need to be created then flashed to the device.
-- While in the 'qs-rgb/' directory, type `make` on the command line to compile the code.
+- While in the qs-rgb/ directory, type `make` on the command line to compile the code.
 - Then type `make flash` to flash the device.
 - A review of UART interface (via GTKTerm) should show the changes you made to the UART prompt.
-- All terminals except the GTKTerm terminal can be closed now.
+- All terminal windows except the GTKTerm terminal can now be closed.

 ### Setting up the debugger launch file in VS Code
 - Open VS Code and open the my_tiva_c/examples/boards/ek-tm4c123gxl/qs-rgb/ folder.